nmdanny-uni/tests_os_ex4/README.md

 Some general tips are:

-- Use extensive logging in your program.
-While std::cout/printfs can work, I personally recommend [spdlog](https://github.com/gabime/spdlog), which has some nice features:

-  - Uses format strings, similar to Python
-  - Much less verbose than std::cout or printf
-  - Allows multiple logging levels, which you can change at runtime, so you can hide non important stuff and show it only when necessary
-  - Terminal output is colored

-  (If you wish to use this library, all instructions are available at the library's [wiki](https://github.com/gabime/spdlog/wiki))

-  At the very least I think you should have the ability to disable prints and enable them at runtime, it's very simple to implement with a global variable.

 - Use many, many many asserts in your program.
 For reference, I have 38 asserts not including those in PhysicalMemory.
   These have helped me uncover many bugs and better understand the exercise.